Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Anyways, RFK Jr. is nominated for the top HHS Secretary position…

-Then Martin “Marty” Makary is being nominated to oversee the FDA.
+While Martin “Marty” Makary has been nominated to oversee the FDA.

-He’s also expressed some really bad positions on COVID:
+He’s also expressed some horrible positions on COVID:

 That’s an article where some of his claims are being fact-checked.